meirad/meirad.github.com/README.md

-This is my personal website, created with Twitter Bootstrap.
+This is my personal website, created with Bitters & my own customizations.

 Domain name is forward masked instead of using CNAME attributes with GoDaddy.

+"The Life Stream has gotten a major overhaul if you haven't noticed.
+From now on and into eternity, it will only show posts for the past week.
+Then *poof!* they dissapear into a pile of glittery fairy dust."

-Index.html is the main page that uses a daily "stream" that is deleted by hand every 30 days.
+Index.html is the main page that uses a daily "stream" that is deleted by hand every 7 days.

-In the future, this website will be overhauled to incorporate Docpad and hopefully a minimalist forum for messages in replacement of e-mail.
+In the future.
+This site will use Docpad.
+Right now I am experimenting with Brackets.